abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 **Dockerfile description**

-This image is based on ubuntu, and install the `x11-apps` package.
-Then we define `/usr/bin/xedit` as the CMD, ENTRYPOINT is also supported.
+This image is based on Ubuntu and installs the `x11-apps` package.
+The default command is set to `/usr/bin/xedit` via the `CMD` instruction. `ENTRYPOINT` is also supported.

 * `oc.launch` label is the name of the X11 window's `WM_CLASS`
 * `oc.icon` is the name of the icon file